radek-kricek/population-exposure-climate-change/README.md

 In addition, I used [NASA data on temperature anomaly](https://data.giss.nasa.gov/gistemp/) and [UN data on GDP per capita](http://data.un.org/Data.aspx?q=gdp+per+capita&d=SNAAMA&f=grID%3a101%3bcurrID%3aUSD%3bpcFlag%3a1).

-All for datasets can be found in the 'data' folder as CSV files in its raw form.
+All data sets can be found in the 'data' folder as CSV files in its raw form.

 ## Cleaning and wrangling with Pandas and Pycountry